 Phase 2: Senescence clearance — the most experimental phase, handled honestly

-Senescent cells are a real and active research target, and clearing them (“senolytics”) has reversed some markers of ageing in mice.
-Human evidence is early and limited.
+Senescent cells are a real and active research target, and clearing them (“senolytics”) has reversed some markers of ageing in mice — in one landmark study, clearing senescent cells extended median lifespan in mice by roughly a quarter.
+Human evidence is early and limited, and rodent lifespan results have a long history of not transferring intact to people.
 Keep that front of mind:

 - Dasatinib is a prescription chemotherapy drug.
-It appears in early senolytic trials paired with quercetin, under medical supervision.
+It appears in early senolytic trials paired with quercetin, under medical supervision — small phase I studies in pulmonary fibrosis designed to test feasibility and tolerability, not to show that anyone aged more slowly.
 It carries serious side effects.
 Do not self-source or self-dose it — this is a doctor-only intervention, full stop.
 Any “cycle it monthly at home” protocol you read online is exactly the kind of unverified self-experiment to avoid.

 - NAD+ precursors (NMN, NR) don’t kill senescent cells; they aim to restore NAD+, a coenzyme central to energy metabolism and sirtuin activity that declines with age.
-Human trials show they raise NAD+ levels; whether that translates to longer or healthier life in people is not yet established.
+Human trials show they raise blood NAD+ levels dose-dependently and safely over weeks; whether that translates to longer or healthier life in people is not yet established — a 2023 review of NMN human trials found them small and mostly phase I, concluding that clear evidence of anti-ageing effects in people remains scarce.

 The honest takeaway: most of the proven benefit at this stage comes from the unglamorous basics — and fasting plus exercise drive a good deal of natural cellular cleanup without any prescription risk at all.